asimovpp/ccs-dependencies/README.md

 ENV=cray_A2 ./install_base.sh
 ```

 Set ENV according to your platform and desired build environment.
-The possible values each have a file names `setup_$ENV.sh` in the root folder of this repo.
+The possible values each have a file named `setup_$ENV.sh` in the root folder of this repo.

 ## Setup